 If you recall that far back you may remember that there were a number of posts about how the families in the ‘big houses’ were related.
 I’ve taken that further.
 I’ve also added and linked a many ‘ordinary’ families who live on Combe Down and in Monkton Combe as I can.

 The grand result of that is that the tree or maze now covers some 8,600 individuals.
-About 320 of those are gentry that lived on Combe Down and about 2,900 are ‘ordinary’ people that that lived on Combe Down or in Monkton Combe.
+About 320 of those are gentry that lived on Combe Down.
+About 2,900 are ‘ordinary’ people that that lived on Combe Down or in Monkton Combe.
 The other 5,000 or so are ‘linkers’, i.e. the people who link families across the generations (most of these are in the gentry, where the ‘marriage market’ – pragmatic marriages made for the preservation or transfer of wealth was general) or the ‘partners’ as not everyone born on Combe Down stayed and many moved away when they married.

 So, in no particular order let’s take a look at some more Combe Down cousins.